ShahabBakht/Behavioral-DBS/README.md

 % Mvgs: numBlocks * numTrials -- saccade amplitude for each trial

 % EyeGENEActivResults = EyeGENEActivAnalysis(EyeData,GENEActivData,GENEActivClock)
-% In order to look at any relationship between GENEAcitv tremor data and eye movement data, this function should beused.
+% In order to look at any relationship between GENEAcitv tremor data and eye movement data, this function should be used.
 % To run this function, you need the output of EyePreliminaryAnalysis function which is EyeData.
 % In addtion, you need to first load the GENEActiv data which contains both the GENEActivClock and GENEActivData,
 % See below for running this function.